Evidence before adoption.

 - HTML, CSS, and vanilla JavaScript modules ship as static files.

-- Molecular builder, challenges, coach prompts, and portfolio export run client-side.
+- Molecular builder, Chemical Bench, challenges, coach prompts, and portfolio export run client-side.

 - Assignment links can encode task state in the URL or exported JSON.